cliosight/Docs/README.md

 2. JSON body generator
 3. HTML/CSS code generator

 SQL and JSON are the only two types of syntaxes used in Cliosight for configuring widgets.
-Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form for adding extra elements like images and videos or text and hyperlinks.
-This makes it easy for users to host forms like any other web page.
-Users can utilize another set of APIs in specific components within Cliosight for a more comprehensive and sophiticated application design.
+Apart from this, the "pre-html" and "post-html" tags allow users to embed an HTML inside a form, report or dashboard for adding extra elements like images, videos, text or hyperlinks.
+This makes it easy for users to host any of these UI elements like a web page.
 ![elements](https://miro.medium.com/v2/resize:fit:720/format:webp/1*9VNmQUsN851BWedd64bfJA.png)

 ## JSON body of a Form <a name="form"></a>
-A form can be shared independently or embedded into another application with the help of its https URL.
-It can have sub-forms, reports and HTML.
-It supports all basic input elements of a conventional HTML form.
+A form can be created and shared independently or embedded into another application or web page.
+It can have sub-forms and reports.
+It supports all basic input elements of a conventional HTML5 form.
+With the pre and post-HTML JSON tags, a form can function like a web page except for the limitation that it can have only one submit button.
+With a dashboard widget, it can have any number of forms.
+This eliminates the need for a database instance when hosting apps and web pages using serverless infrastructure like Google App Engine, Azure App Service, or AWS Amplify.
 The format of the URL is **https://app.cliosight.com/app/forms/52/show?noNavbar=true**
 Below are the JSON tags that can be used within a form.
 ```css